architdevnexus/architdevnexus/README.md

 ---

-## Current Role: Joint CEO at DevNexus Solutions
+## Current Role: COO at DevNexus Solutions

  *April 2025 – Present | Gurugram, Haryana, India (On-site)*

-As the **Joint CEO** of DevNexus Solutions, I’m responsible for co-leading the company’s vision, strategy, and technological innovation.
+As the **COO** of DevNexus Solutions, I’m responsible for co-leading the company’s vision, strategy, and technological innovation.
 I bridge leadership with technical execution—overseeing product development while staying hands-on with code, architecture, and mentorship.

 ###  Key Responsibilities:
 - Leading software development initiatives and defining the company’s technical direction.